Lutheranism

 Lutherans are not a monolithic group espousing identical views on all subjects of theology, religion and society.
 Nor are our views imposed upon us from a church hierarchy.
 However, our church has both basic historic tenets that form us as Lutherans and social statements on topical issues (see What about societal issues? below).

 The Bible: We believe the Bible, read and interpreted in its context, contains the standards for our daily lives, but is not a definitive record of history or science.
 We believe the church exists to hear, help interpret, and carry out those teachings.
-(You can search the Bible on our website.)

 Creation & Free Will: We believe that God is creator of the universe and God is continually creating, calling into existence each moment of each day.
 Human beings are given the capacity and freedom to know and respond to our creator.
 Freedom implies that we can choose to respond to God either positively or negatively.